intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/ppml.md

     cd ..
     ```

 3. Prepare keys for TLS with root permission (test only, need input security password for keys).
-Please also install jdk/openjdk and set the environment path of java path to get `keytool`.
+Please also install JDK/OpenJDK and set the environment path of the java path to get `keytool`.

     ```bash
     cd scripts/
     ./generate-keys.sh
     cd ..
     ```
-    When entering pass phrase or password, you could input the same password by yourself; and these passwords could also be used for the next step of generating password.
-Password should be longer than 6 bits and containing number and letter, and one sample password is "3456abcd".
+    When entering the passphrase or password, you could input the same password by yourself; and these passwords could also be used for the next step of generating other passwords.
+Password should be longer than 6 bits and contain numbers and letters, and one sample password is "3456abcd".
 These passwords would be used for future remote attestations and to start SGX enclaves more securely.
-And This scripts will generate 6 files in `./ppml/scripts/keys` dir (you can replace them with your own TLS keys).
+And This script will generate 6 files in `./ppml/scripts/keys` dir (you can replace them with your own TLS keys).

     ```bash
     keystore.jks